-At The Lake Ministries, conceived in 2016 to serve individuals with special needs and their families, will launch in May 2018, offering fishing/boating experiences on Lake Erie aboard the vessel JoAnn M. For the latest information, visit atthelakeministries.com.
+At The Lake Ministries, conceived in 2016 to serve individuals with special needs and their families, will launch in mid-summer 2018, offering fishing/boating experiences on Lake Erie aboard the vessel JoAnn M. For the latest information, visit atthelakeministries.com.

 Supported by the Western PA Annual Conference of the United Methodist Church, which purchased and will operate the vessel, the ministry is intended to be a blessing to those who often find themselves underserved in their communities in Pennsylvania, Ohio and New York.

 This ministry is being created with the hope that those with special needs and their families will have opportunities to experience the beauty of God’s creation, build supportive relationships, and relax in a setting where guests feel valued and welcomed in Christ’s love.
 Those who will be served include children and adults with autism, Down’s syndrome, physical and developmental needs, emotional challenges, disabled veterans, and assisted living residents.
 The ministry is open to all people, whether or not they are affiliated with a United Methodist Church.

 Charters will set sail roughly two times a week, for 20 weeks (May through September) each year.
 About 10-12 passengers with special-needs, along with wrap-around Therapeutic Support Staff (TSS) or close family members present to assist them, will come aboard for trips on Lake Erie or into Presque Isle Bay to fish or simply experience the wonderful natural resources the region has to offer.

 Those the ministry will serve include children and adults with autism, Down’s syndrome, physical and developmental needs, emotional challenges, disabled veterans, and assisted living residents.